Click for video transcription

 Doing this home soil testing won’t solve the whole soil puzzle, but answering these questions does give you all kinds of information you can use.

-Like if your soil needs a lot of compost or could use some tilling or double digging, how to water and fertilize, which plants to use, and so on.
+Like if your soil needs a lot of compost or could use some tilling or double digging, how to water and which fertilizers to apply, which plants to incorporate, and so on.

 Then you can move onto improving that soil and making a garden bed, and eventually into doing some more fancy pants soil testing at home, both of which we’ll get into in the coming lessons.